Indicia-Team/indicia-docs/developing/rest-web-services/elasticsearch.rst

 Whilst PostgreSQL and PostGIS combine to provide a robust, flexible and powerful solution for Indicia's data storage needs, reporting on very large datasets can slow down.
 This is mainly because it is impossible to create an indexing strategy which caters for the wide range of filtering options required.
-PostgreSQL prioritises robustness over sheer speed which makes sense for a primary data store.
+Unless you create indices which cover all possible combinations of filtering, sometimes you will find a query is unable to limit the records sufficiently using an index and resorts to either a table scan, or scanning and filtering a large results set returned from an index filter where the index wasn't effective at reducing the number of records.
+Also, note that PostgreSQL prioritises robustness over sheer speed, a strategy which makes sense for a primary data store.

 `Elasticsearch <https://www.elastic.co>`_, on the other hand, is a reporting and analysis solution that approaches things from the perspective of optimisation for performance.